davidbegr/digital-electronics-1/project/README.md

 ## Hardware description of demo application

-By pressing BTNC (middle button) on board bz morse code standarts, shift register in our code should be able to recognize our letter and display it on 7-segment display.
+By pressing BTNC (middle button) on board by morse code standarts, shift register in our code should be able to recognize our letter and display it on 7-segment display.
 We were not able to implement input to our board so we can't show the letters by generator.

 ## Software description